 The external temperature probe is an optional way of extending battery life by using temperature compensation.
-One end of the temperature probe cable has a three-pin plug, which plugs into a receptacle labeled TEMP PROBE on the bottom of the charger.
-The other end of the cable has the temperature sensor sealed in a terminal.
+One end of the temperature probe cable has a three-pin plug, which plugs into a receptacle labeled TEMP PROBE on the front of the charger.
+The other end of the cable has the temperature sensor sealed either in a terminal or small metal box.